codebar/barcelona/tools/pairing-support-tool/README.md

 ## Want to be part of this project?

-Write us an email to barcelona@codebar.io.
-Indicate which role you would like to take or mentor.
+If you want to participate in this project, go [here](https://github.com/codebar/barcelona/issues/37) and let us know which role you would like to take/mentor.

 We are really excited about this first collaborative project!
 So let's make it a success together!